rebeccaestes/react-tutorial/tutorial.md

 * We're calling the properties that we're iterating through `favoriteProps` (this could be anything, as long as you're consistent and name it the same thing on the next line).
 * We're returning what looks like a made-up element: `<AFavoriteThing />`.
 What we're really returning, though, is <em>an instance of the </em><strong>component</strong> called AFavoriteThing - one for each instance (in this case, book) of `this.props.books` in our data.
 * Inside of `<AFavoriteThing />`, we're including this this weird-looking `{...favoriteProps}` line.
 This is because we're iterating through this.props.books within ListOfThings, and in order to render its component, AFavoriteThing needs to be able to access the properties ListOfThings is generating.
-By including `{...favoriteProps}`, we're passing these properties to AFavoriteThing the properties.
+By including `{...favoriteProps}`, we're passing all of these properties to AFavoriteThing.
  * You could pass each property individually, but that's pretty tedious.
-This structure gives you a shortcut.
+This `{...var}` structure gives you a shortcut.

 There's two final things you should do for this mapping function to work.

-First, since we're now accessing the properties defined in our `favorites` object in ListOfThings, not AFavoriteThing, we need to change `var element = React.createElement(AFavoriteThing, favorites);` to `var element = React.createElement(ListOfThings, favorites);`.
-Remember, whenever AFavoriteThings needs to use the data from `favorites`, we've instructed ListOfThings to give it to them.
+1. Since we're now accessing the properties defined in our `favorites` object in ListOfThings, not AFavoriteThing, we need to change `var element = React.createElement(AFavoriteThing, favorites);` to `var element = React.createElement(ListOfThings, favorites);`.
+Remember, whenever AFavoriteThings needs to use the data from `favorites`, we've instructed ListOfThings to give it to them, with the `<AFavoriteThing / {...favoriteProps>` code.

-Second, we need to update AFavoriteThing so that we can reuse it for every book in our data.
+2. We need to update AFavoriteThing so that we can reuse it for every book in our data.
 We don't want it to just generate Harry Potter data every time.
 So make sure it includes this code:

 ```jsx
 var AFavoriteThing = React.createClass({